Results day for more than 61,000 Leaving Cert students

 Some 58,056 Leaving Cert students and 3,051 Leaving Cert Applied students sat exams across the country earlier this summer.

-Their results will be issued online from 10am through the State Examinations Commission’s candidate self-service portal.
+Their results were issued online from 10am through the State Examinations Commission’s candidate self-service portal.

 Education Minister Norma Foley said students had reached a “significant milestone”.